MatthewReid854/reliability/docs/Recommended resources.rst

 -    `Parameter Solver v3.0 <https://biostatistics.mdanderson.org/SoftwareDownload/SingleSoftware/Index/6>`_ - a biostatistics tool for quickly making some simple calculations with probability distributions.
 -    `Orange <https://orange.biolab.si/>`_ - a standalone data mining and data visualization program that runs using Python.
 Beautifully interactive data analysis workflows with a large toolbox.
 Not much reliability related content but good for data preprocessing.
 -    `R Studio - Survival analysis library <https://r-posts.com/steps-to-perform-survival-analysis-in-r/>`_ - one of the more popular survival analysis libraries available in the open source commmunity.
+-    `CumFreq <https://www.waterlog.info/cumfreq.htm>`_ - a program for cumulative frequency analysis with probability distribution fitting for a wide range of distributions.
+Limited functionality beyond fitting distributions.

 **Paid software**

 -    `Minitab <https://www.minitab.com/en-us/>`_ - a great collection of statistical tools.
 A few reliability focussed tools included.
 -    `Reliasoft <https://www.reliasoft.com/products/reliability-analysis/weibull>`_ - the industry leader for reliability engineering software.
 -    `SAS JMP <https://www.jmp.com/en_us/software/predictive-analytics-software.html>`_ - lots of statistical tools for data modelling and visualization.
 A few purpose built reliability tools.
 Its utility for reliability engineering will depend on your application.
+-    `PTC Windchill <https://www.ptc.com/en/products/plm/capabilities/quality/> - a powerful tool for risk and reliability.
+Similar to Reliasoft but it forms one part of the larger PTC suite of tools.

 **Websites for Reliability**